ptagseth/kanoa-software/docs/quality/configuration/check-sheets.md

 ## Creating Check Items
 A check sheet can have multiple checks.
-Check items can be added :add:, edited :edit:, deleted :delete:, and the order in which they appear can be set using the up :up: and down :down: arrows.
+Check items can be added <AddIcon fontSize="small" />, edited <EditIcon fontSize="small" />, deleted <DeleteIcon fontSize="small" />, and the order in which they appear can be set using the up <UpIcon fontSize="small" /> and down <DownIcon fontSize="small" /> arrows.

 To create new check, click the add :add: icon.
 This opens the Check Item Selector where the check’s specifications are added.
 There are three types of checks that can be added to a check sheet, Simple, Process and Product.
 For more details on check types, see Check Item Types.

 ![Check Sheets](/img/checksheets-7.png)

 Instructions can be added for each check and are displayed when the check is selected.
-Press the update :update: button to save any changes to the check instructions.
+Press the update button to save any changes to the check instructions.

 ![Check Sheets](/img/checksheets-8.png)